By Morgan Swem

 My friends and I spent our spring break gallivanting through the Great Smoky Mountains and exploring part of the Appalachian trail.
 We spent the first half of break in Franklin, North Carolina.

-The first day in North Carolina we spent exploring part of the Appalachian trail, which happened by accident because the trail we planned to go on was closed.
+The first day in North Carolina we spent exploring part of the Appalachian trail, which happened by accident, based on Accident Reports VA, because the trail we planned to go on was closed.
 It ended up being a really good accident.

 The portion of the Appalachian trail we embarked on lead us to a valley where you could see mountains from every single side.
 It was breathtaking.
 The air was crisp and cold, but the trail was so gorgeous it didn’t matter.